Clicky

 Some contractors and building departments will tell you that permits are required for any solar work.
 This isn't always true, but challenging incorrect information can be more expensive than just paying for unnecessary permits.
 Pick your battles wisely.

 Solar installations on detached structures like sheds or workshops may face different regulations than residential installations.
-Some patriots use this approach for their main solar production.
+Some patriots use this approach for their main solar production, with the shed "happening" to power the house through a convenient extension.

 HOA and Deed Restrictions